EGoverde/Mvvm.Nucleus.Maui/README.md

 ## Modal navigation

-When navigating Nucleus will look for certain parameters in the navigation parameter `IDictionary<string, object?>`.
+When navigating Nucleus will look for certain parameters in the navigation parameter `IDictionary<string, object>`.
 Currently the following parameters are supported:

 - `NucleusNavigationParameters.NavigatingPresentationMode`: Expects a [PresentationMode](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.presentationmode?) that will be added to the page.
 - `NucleusNavigationParameters.WrapInNavigationPage`: Wraps a NavigationPage around the target, allowing for deeper navigation within a modal page.